CRGavrila/docker-tutorial/README.md

 Run second time: docker run hello-world
     Will only execut the image because the image is stored in the cache of computer

+Run: docker run busybox echo hi there and it will install to your locally machine and execute the command echo